MichLiang/michliang.github.io/books.md

   - I have to give this book kudos, because after I DNF'd two other books, this one finally pulled me out of my 10-year reading slump.
 It's a quick read.
   - I did not expect it to be about domestic abuse (it's marketed as a romance novel).

+### My DNF List:

+- Crown of Midnight by Sarah Maas
+- Why We Swim by Bobbie Tsui
+- Onyx Storm by Rebecca Yarros